 Both Google Ads and Facebook Ads offer the opportunity for A/B testing of Ads.
 It helps marketers target audiences with various ad sets, different locations, budgets and times, etc to get a better sense of what works best.

 For landing pages, you use different CTAs placed at different positions and evaluate each CTAs performance to determine what works best.

 Tools such as ZOHO CRM and other tools can easily allow you to create A/B testing with forms and choose the one that works the best for you.

 #7.
 Retargeting and Remarketing

-Retargeting and remarketing are just terms which both stands for showing more display ads to potential customers that previously visited your website or interacted with your ads.
+Retargeting and remarketing are just terms that both stand for showing more display ads to potential customers that previously visited your website or interacted with your ads.

 The fact is the majority of people that will visit your website the first time won’t take any action.
 Figures show over 97% leave without taking any action.

-The reason is mostly cost, lack of information, trust issues and more.
-It’s your repeated attempt that will get these people to return to your website and convert to your customers.
+The reason is mostly cost, lack of information, trust issues, and more.
+It’s your repeated attempt that will get these people to return to your website and convert into your customers.

 This is why data collection is very important during PPC ad campaigns.
 In my opinion, it’s a MUST DO if you really want your paid advertising to be effective and profitable.

 Being successful with paid ad campaigns will have a great positive impact on your business.
 In fact, companies like Amazon are big and successful partly because they took advantage of Google Ads when it was cheaper.